 YESclima – Young experts for climate-friendly schools in Mediterranean countries

-The objective of the YESclima project is to train young energy experts to carry out energy audits in primary schools and to provide advice to the municipalities involved in the project.
-With their practice and additional training, the project goal is to increase their chances of working while at the same time contributing to reducing emissions from heating and cooling in public buildings.
+The project is completed.
+The objective of the YESclima project was to train young energy experts to carry out energy audits in primary schools and to provide advice to the municipalities involved in the project.
+Through further training and the provision of practical experience, the project intended to improve the labor market opportunities of the young professionals and at the same time contribute to reducing emissions from heating and air conditioning systems in public buildings.